lucidworks/fusion-spark-bootcamp/README.md

 You'll need to restart the SQL engine after making these changes.

+## ground_truth

+This lab requires Fusion 4.0 or later
+Run the `./labs/ground_truth/setup_ground_truth.sh` to start this lab.
+This script creates Fusion PBL jobs to index product catalog and signals data from S3.
+Once the datasets are indexed, the script creates an experiment with ranking metrics variant and runs both ground truth and ranking metrics jobs.
+Once the script has finished, Navigate to 'Insights UI' from Fusion UI to view the results of ranking metric jobs

 ## sparknlp-ner
 This lab requires Fusion 4.0 or later
 Run the `labs/sparknlp-ner/setup_sparknlp_ner_demo.sh` to start this lab.
 This script uploads a Fusion PBL job into Fusion, which